hardy369/Money-Tracker/README.md

 1. **MongoDB Configuration**
    - Create a MongoDB cluster.
    - Create a database user with a username and password.
+   - Install the Mongodb for vscode extension.
    - Obtain your MongoDB connection string and use it in your backend configuration.
+   - Change the MONGO URL in the .env file.

 2. **Database Connection Troubleshooting**
    - **Check Connection String:** Ensure it is correctly formatted and free of typos.